-Students may view their grades in MyBlugold CampS.
-As soon as instructors have submitted grades and they have been entered into the University database, the grades will appear in My Academic Info in MyBlugold.
+Students may view their grades in CampS.
+As soon as instructors have submitted grades and they have been entered into the University database, the grades will appear under Academic Records.

 If you have any questions about a specific grade for a course, you should talk to the instructor.
 But if you have general questions about how grades are computed, or if you think there is an error on your record, please contact Record Services.

 See the University catalog for complete information on University grading policies and procedures or use a GPA calculator.

 Grade Change - Faculty Only